Periodic plumbing inspection – why it is a must

 • They will look out for leaks and signs of corrosion on pipes such as green stains over and around the brass or copper fittings.
 These stains will be yellow or orange on older steel pipes.

-• Toilets – Flappers should be inspected and replaced regularly, if they are malfunctioning you can lose up to 200 gallons of water a day.
+• Toilets – Flappers should be inspected and replaced regularly if they are malfunctioning you can lose up to 200 gallons of water a day.
 Make sure the toilet flushes properly.
 Internal and external parts of the flush should be checked for any rusted or missing parts.

 • Water pressure should be checked.
-Low water pressure can indicate a build up in the tap or showerhead.
+Low water pressure can indicate a build-up in the tap or showerhead.

 • Drains should be inspected.
 Slow drains are an indication that they are dirty.
 Bubbles are also a sign of clogging as are any unusual sounds which could indicate a venting problem.